mfred488/mfred488.github.io/_posts/2019-12-21-2019-SANS-holiday-hack-challenge-write-up.markdown

 Now that we have the file name, we can use it to find the command that was used to exfiltrate it.
 We'll see in [this event](https://graylog.elfu.org/messages/graylog_0/5f9cf370-1b70-11ea-b211-0242ac120005) that it was sent to pastebin.com.
 Then zooming around this event (not more than a few seconds), we finally find [this event](https://graylog.elfu.org/messages/graylog_0/5f9e04e0-1b70-11ea-b211-0242ac120005) which logs out established outgoing connection to pastebin, with the IP of the remote server: *104.22.3.84*.

 Incident report completed!

+### Minty Candycane

+The previous puzzle was actually way longer than the average elf puzzle.
+Let's chill a little bit and play the game next to Minty, in easy mode.

+At first glance, it seems that we're given some resources (money, reindeers, food, etc.), and that our goal will be to reach Kringlecon, which is 8000 miles(?) away.
+If we press "Go" a few times, we'll get closer to Kringlecon, but our resources will also start to vanish.
+Everytime we press "Go", we can see that the url at the top of our screen is updated, to something like that:

+> hhc://trail.hhc/trail/?difficulty=0&distance=317&money=5000&pace=0&curmonth=7&curday=4&reindeer=2&runners=2&ammo=96&meds=20&food=376&name0=Emmanuel&health0=100&cond0=0&causeofdeath0=&deathday0=0&deathmonth0=0&name1=Vlad&health1=100&cond1=0&causeofdeath1=&deathday1=0&deathmonth1=0&name2=Michael&health2=100&cond2=0&causeofdeath2=&deathday2=0&deathmonth2=0&name3=John&health3=100&cond3=2&causeofdeath3=&deathday3=0&deathmonth3=0

+Interesting.
+The current "situation" seems to be encoded directly in the URL.
+What happens if we update the value of parameter `distance` to 7999 (instead of 317) ?
+We're now 1 mile away from Kringlecon, and our resources are still exactly the same.
+We just need to press "Go" one last time to pass the finish line and complete the game.

 ### Kent Tinseltooth